By David Amoruso for Gangsters Inc.

 Better Call Saul is back!
-AMC’s Breaking Bad spin-off has begun its eagerly awaited second season yesterday.
-We at Gangsters Inc. are glad to see Saul Goodman, everyone’s favorite hustler-turned-lawyer, back on television again.
+AMC’s Breaking Bad spin-off is heating up more and more with every season.
+We at Gangsters Inc. are glad to see Saul Goodman, everyone’s favorite hustler-turned-lawyer, back again.

-Played by actor Bob Odenkirk, Goodman’s origin story was told extensively during season 1.
-During the coming episodes of this season, we can expect to see Saul descend into darkness as he works his way into more than one problem with one of his violent career-offender clients.
+Played by actor Bob Odenkirk, Goodman’s origin story was told extensively during the first few seasons.
+Now, we get to see Saul descend into darkness as he works his way into more than one problem with one of his many violent career-offender clients.

 As far as whether we should Better Call Saul if we are in trouble with the law?
 Hm, we’re not so sure.
 We found five guys who might do a better job when we’re facing life behind bars on racketeering and murder charges.
 Of course, they are a little bit more expensive than Saul, but what did you expect?